WebAhead/master-reference/curriculum-planning/curriculum-feedback-process.md

 *F&C follows a democratic educational model and so everyone's feedback, student or mentor, is valued.*

 As there are many people involved in the feedback process, it is important that the curriculum is drafted through stages of review.
-First with stakeholders, then alumni, then students, so that the feedback of each is communicated to the next.
+First with key stakeholders, then alumni, then students, so that the feedback of each is communicated to the next.

-1. Firstly, main stakeholders & course facilitators meet to formulate & draft changes to the curriculum.
+1. Firstly, key stakeholders & course facilitators meet to formulate & draft changes to the curriculum.
 2. Secondly, the draft is made available through a github issue in this repo for peer-review by alumni.
 The curriculum draft is updated to reflect the consensus of their peer-review.
-3. Lastly, a curriculum feedback day is ran with the current students at the end of the taught part of the curriculum.
+3. Lastly, a curriculum feedback day is run with the current students at the end of the taught part of the curriculum.
 Their feedback on the draft is given, the broad week-by-week structure is finalised, and students are assigned as mentors to weeks.

 ## Curriculum feedback day